librz/all-about-react/perf.md

 First you need to identify excessive re-renders and find out what's causing it.

-Since frequency is a time related concept, you'd most want to limit rate of state change using techniques such as `debounce` or `throttle`.
+Since frequency is a time related concept, you'd want to limit rate of state change using techniques such as `debounce` or `throttle`.